CorexoTools

 What is a URL Slug?

-A URL slug is the part of a URL that identifies a specific page in a human-readable form.
-For example, the slug for a blog post titled "Hello World!" might be hello-world.
-Slugs are lowercase, contain only letters, numbers, and separators (usually hyphens), and have no special characters or spaces.
+A URL slug is the part of a web address that identifies a specific page in a human-readable form.
+It is the final, descriptive segment of a URL — for a blog post titled “Hello World!”, the slug might be hello-world, giving a full address like example.com/blog/hello-world.
+A good slug is lowercase, contains only letters, numbers, and separators (usually hyphens), and has no spaces or special characters.
+It should make sense to a person reading it before they even open the page.

 How to Create a Good Slug